 If you are facing charges for bank fraud and other charges, it is critical to contact an attorney as soon as possible.
 Through legal representation, a defense to your particular circumstances.
 This article is not meant to supplement legal advice and an attorney should be contacted to discuss your case.

-A telemarketing fraud occurs when information is exchanged over the phone for fraudulent purposes.
-These are commonly done as pyramid schemes, phone sweepstakes, charities and giveaways.
-The caller will often ask for ‘verification’ in which they will take down the information and use it to make purchases, open accounts and identity theft.
+Telemarketing fraud occurs when information is exchanged over the phone for fraudulent purposes.
+These are commonly done as pyramid schemes, phone sweepstakes, charities, and giveaways.
+The caller will often ask for ‘verification’ in which they will take down the information and use it to make purchases, open accounts, and identity theft.

 A common example of these schemes is the “Nigerian Prince”.
 A man will send an email or a phone call asking for help.
 He states he needs an account to safely deposit his funds into or account information to buy a ticket.
 In return for helping him, he promises large sums of funds and returns on the investment.
 Instead, the information is used for fraudulent purposes and sold.